mhorpheus/test/DFIR-Hotline.md

 | EMEA | emea_ers@uk.ibm.com |XFORCE_XFIR_EU@uk.ibm.com, XFORCE_XFIR_MEA@uk.ibm.com |
 | NA | ?? |

-One of the aims of the hotline call is to get basic understanding of the incident client is dealing with.
+One of the aims of the Hotline call is to get basic understanding of the incident, Client is dealing with.
 It is hard to define strict list of questions which should be answered by a caller, especially if this person is non technical.
 On-call person should use common sense and experience to gather necessary data.
 Some example questions which can be asked are:
 - How incident was detected/discovered?
 - What is the scope of incident, eg. number and type of systems affected?
 - What is the business impact of this incident?
 - Who owns and manages system within the scope of incident?

-In most cases, the initial hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the client needs.
-Often the person calling the hotline is not a technical resource and doesn't have all of the information required to make that decision.
+In most cases, the initial Hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the Client needs.
+Often the person calling the Hotline is not a technical resource and doesn't have all of the information required to make that decision.
 In other situations, a person calling Hotline may have extensive technical knowledge and may push to immediately discuss details of the incident, converting discussion into "mini triage".
-In call those situations, on-call consultant should explain that a dedicated Triage and Scoping Call is necessary to proceed with engagement.
+In all those situations, on-call consultant should explain that a dedicated Triage and Scoping Call is necessary to proceed with engagement.

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.

-The aim of the hotline and on-call team is to support IBM clients in emergency situation.
+The aim of the Hotline and on-call team is to support IBM clients in emergency situation.
 Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
 Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
-If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his XFIR Account Manager - case will be handled within regular business hours.
+If it is non-emergency, then on-call person should gently push back such a request and recommend Client to reach out to his XFIR Account Manager (aka Delivery Lead in NA) - case will be handled within regular business hours.
 In such a case, on-call person is still obliged to:
-- create and fill in a Resilient ticket marked with a correct tag representing requested activity,
+- create and fill in a Resilient ticket marked with a correct tag representing requested activity, ensuring that at least contact details of the caller are documented,
 - notify Account Manager of this client that such request was submitted to the Hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call
 It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the XFIR team, or should the caller be re-directed.
-For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
-Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .
+For cases potentially within a scope of IBM CSIRT, see guidelines [below](#ibm-csirt).
+Should the call be a legitimate concern, even if the Client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced.

 One of the main reasons behind [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake) is to ensure healthy work-private life balance.
 For this reason, if current on-call person determines that the incident must be handed over to another Geography, waking up another team should only happen if this is necessary.
 Guidelines on determination who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
-Currently the on-call person is obliged to provide any kind of IR support to a client, until the Geography which should take over the incident becomes available.
-The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU client).
+Currently the on-call person is obliged to provide any kind of IR support to a Client, until the Geography which should take over the incident becomes available.
+The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a Client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU Client).
 Such activities can include, but are not limited to:
-- issue recommendations on containment
+- issue recommendations on containment,
-- discuss what evidence should be collected
+- discuss what evidence should be collected,
-- provide evidence collection manuals
+- provide evidence collection manuals,
-- support client’s team in evidence collection
+- support Client’s team in evidence collection,
-- prepare for delivery to team who will be taking over the incident.
+- prepare for evidence delivery to team who will be taking over the incident.

-The following steps must be performed after the Initial call has completed.
+The following steps must be performed after the Hotline call has been completed:
-1. Log an incident ticket in Resilient.
+1. Log an incident ticket in Resilient:
-	- Section [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) on a Resilient page defines which fields must be filled in creating incident ticket.
+	- Section [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) on a Resilient page defines which fields must be populated while creating incident ticket.
 Empty or incomplete tickets are not acceptable.
-	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that XFIR support is not required.
-In such cases, the ticket can be closed immediately after the appropriate information has been completed.
+	- Every genuine Hotline call must be recorded in Resilient, including those where it is ultimately determined that XFIR support is not required.
+In such cases, the ticket must follow all documentation requirements as well as explanation why we are not engaged.
+It can be closed immediately after the appropriate information has been completed.
 	- Wrong/silent and other unrelated calls are not logged in the Resilient.
-2. Evaluate whether incident can be handled by team being currently on call or needs to be handed over to another Geography.
+2. Evaluate whether incident can be handled by team being currently on call or needs to be handed over to another Geography:
 	- If incident will be handled by currently on call team, notify everyone using `ir-triage-scoping` Slack channel.
 	- If incident needs to be handed over to another Geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
-3. Organize Triage/Scoping call following process documented separately [here](DFIR-Triage-Scoping.md).
+3. Organize Triage and Scoping Call following process documented separately [here](DFIR-Triage-Scoping.md).

-On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, XFIR is obliged to meet SLA for Triage call.
-This means, that current on-call person is still responsible to ensure that whoever performs a Triage call, SLA is met.
+On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, XFIR is obliged to meet Contractual SLA's for Triage and Scoping Call.
+This means, that current on-call person is still responsible to ensure that whoever performs a Triage call, appropriate SLA is met.

-If needed, a dedicated Slack channel `ir-triage-scoping` can be used for communicating with the broader team about new IR engagements and should be used for Triage/Scoping call preparations.
+If needed, a dedicated Slack channel `ir-triage-scoping` can be used for communicating with the broader team about new IR engagements and should be used for Triage and Scoping Call preparations.
 Further details on how to use this Slack channel and other topics related to Triage/Scoping call are available on [Triage and Scoping page](DFIR-Triage-Scoping.md).

 ### Shift Turnover
-The `ir-hotline` Slack channel is used for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls which require further actions.
-At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
+The `ir-hotline` Slack channel is used to communicate with the previous and next shift rotation personnel, to facilitate turnover of cross-regional Hotline or Triage calls which require further actions or other items next shift should be aware of (eg. early notifications that Client may call hotline and request assistance).
+At the end of every shift, the Primary on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
 A person taking over a shift, should also "check in" in `ir-hotline` channel to ensure continuous communications.
 PagerDuty integration with Slack posts notification to `ir-hotline` about every Hotline call, allowing to trace back recent activity.

 The `ir-hotline` channel used to hand over shift, should not be confused with `ir-triage-scoping` channel where a discussion about new IR cases is taking place.
 As a rule of thumb, `ir-hotline` channel is focused on hotline calls itself (administrating them) and related tasks hand over, while `ir-triage-scoping` is focused on handling incidents (raised by hotline calls or by other means of communications), and is not concerned about the hotline call itself.

-The `ir-hotline` channel should not be used to hand over existing cases analysis/monitoring in the Follow the Sun approach.
+The `ir-hotline` channel should not be used to hand over existing cases analysis/monitoring in the Follow the Sun approach, etc. Any ongoing activity, which requires cross geography activity, should be coordinated by Case Lead in the Slack channel dedicated for this case.
+On call personnel is not responsible for handling any cross geography work unrelated to  incoming IR engagements.

-At the end of an Incident Responder’s shift please ensure:
+At the end of each shift ensure that:
  - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with voice messages have been acted upon and closed in PD to avoid any "leftovers".
  - Resilient tickets for all hotline calls have been created and populated with necessary data.
  - All created Resilient tickets have an owner (who will lead the investigation) assigned, to avoid tickets "hanging" on on-call person.